iterative/dvc.org/content/blog/2021-10-26-october-21-community-gems.md

 title: October '21 Community Gems
 date: 2021-10-26
 description: >
   A roundup of technical Q&A's from the DVC and CML communities.
-This month: data registries, working with DVC remotes, queued experiments, and more.
+This month: DVC stages, working with outputs, DVC API, and more.
 descriptionLong: >
   A roundup of technical Q&A's from the DVC and CML community.
-This month: data registries, working with DVC remotes, queued experiments, and more.
+This month: DVC stages, working with outputs, DVC API, and more.
 picture: 2021-10-26/gems-cover.png
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/october-21-community-gems/871
 tags:
-  - Data Registry
+  - DVC stages
-  - DVC Remotes
+  - Output files
-  - Queued Experiments
+  - DVC API
-  - Pipelines
+  - Multiple models
   - Git
 ---